mroth/twitter-streaming-showdown/README.md

    crashing!).

- - As seen in my fork of twit, a little bit of performance tuning can go a long way, and delimited helps!
+ - As seen in my fork of twit, a little bit of performance tuning can go a long way, and `delimited: length` helps!
 I'd love to see more work done on all these libraries as I suspect they have a lot of headroom.

  - The bandwidth savings from gzip encoding are significant, and could be make or break for high throughput streams (in this case, it reduced incoming